VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 - `Delta`: A `FVector` representing the desired movement delta.
 - `RampHit`: A `FHitResult` containing information about any contact with a ramp-like surface.
 - `bHitFromLineTrace`: A `bool` indicating whether the contact with the surface was determined through a line trace.
-- `Output`: A reference to `FCharacterMovementComponentAsyncOutput` for the results.
+- `Output`: A reference to `FCharacterMovementComponentAsyncInputOutput` for the results.

 ### Process
 1. **Surface Angle Check**: Determines if the surface angle is within a walkable range.